Exploring light-induced phases of 2D materials in a modulated 1D quasicrystal

 The first main result of this work is the experimental measurement of the phase diagram of Hamiltonian (\ref{eq:DDAAH_comoving}) as a function of both the dipolar and phasonic modulation amplitude.
 Fig. \ref{fig:PDs} shows predicted and measured phase diagrams at different quasiperiodic potential strengths $\Delta$ after the same evolution time $t_\mathrm{hold} = 1.25 \, \mathrm{s} \approx 400 \, T_J$.
-Note that the color axes represent different quantities for theoretical and experimental diagrams: inverse participation ratio (IPR) of the Floquet eigenstates in the position basis $\sum_j \vert \psi_j \vert^4$ \cite{supp_mat} is the numerically accessible diagnostic for localization, while $\sigma_\mathrm{eff}$ is the experimentally measurable diagnostic.
-Nevertheless, the experimentally measured localization phase diagram matches the theoretical predictions well.
-The competition between the dipolar and phasonic modulations in 1D, and thus between the $x$ and $y$ components of the drive field in 2D, leads to tessellated phase diagrams featuring interlaced regions of localized and delocalized phases.
+Note that the color axes represent \rr{distinct but complementary} quantities for the theoretical and experimental diagrams: inverse participation ratio (IPR) of the Floquet eigenstates in the position basis $\sum_j \vert \psi_j \vert^4$ \cite{supp_mat} is the numerically accessible \rr{spectral} diagnostic for localization, while $\sigma_\mathrm{eff}$ is the experimentally measurable \rr{dynamical} one. \rr{The IPR and the real-space expansion provide complementary probes of the localization phase diagram, and Fig.~2 demonstrates the agreement between them.} The competition between the dipolar and phasonic modulations in 1D, and thus between the $x$ and $y$ components of the drive field in 2D, leads to tessellated phase diagrams featuring interlaced regions of localized and delocalized phases.
 From the 2D perspective, these results demonstrate that intense polarized irradiation rescales the tunneling anisotropy, coherently switching the axis of conductivity.